 It happened about a week after the eruption of Bardarbunga, the largest volcano on the island.
 We were sheltered in the small confines of our tent when the massive storm hit Iceland.
 Most people decided to flee the campsite and trade their tents for a hostel.
 As those with less money in their pockets, we stayed expecting to be literally blown away.

-Although the night was pretty unbearable, we woke up the next day feeling victorious, especially because our tent withstood the test of mother nature.
+Although the night was pretty unbearable, we woke up the next day feeling victorious – yes, our tent withstood the test of mother nature.
 Somehow, on that cold, damp ground and feeling like I was hit by a train, I decided to live for such moments because those are the ones that make me feel alive.

 Three weeks earlier, I was ready to turn back and go home.
 I am glad I didn’t and pushed through it.
-I was made in Iceland and from that point on, I forgot how to fit in the life that I was so reluctant to go back to: low-paid job, unpaid bills, uninspiring people, mundane chores, meaningless conversations … boredom.
+I was made in Iceland and from that point on, I forgot how to fit in the life that I was so reluctant to go back to: low-paid job, unpaid bills, cinical people, mundane chores, meaningless conversations … boredom.
 I didn’t know how exciting life can get once you step outside your comfort zone.
 Travelling has not only taught me how to be resilient but also how to be humble and more appreciative of the things I used to take for granted.
-And I travel to constantly remind myself that nothing is forever and that I should never take anything for granted.

-I eventually taught myself how to use a camera and it wasn’t long before I quit my job in a pub.
-Fast forward a few years later, I sold most of my possessions and left with just a bunch of necessities, I packed my backpack and went out the door of my small apartment on the outskirts of London for the last time.
-It was both scary and liberating at the same time—the inability to foresee the next month, week, a day even.
-I am restless and I get bored quite easily; I can no longer stand the idea of staying put in one place for more than a week, let alone settling down for good.
+I eventually taught myself how to use a camera, and it wasn’t long before I quit my job in a pub.
+Fast forward a few years later, I sold most of my possessions, and, left with just a bunch of necessities, I packed my backpack and went out the door of my small apartment on the outskirts of London for the last time.
+It was both scary and liberating at the same time – the inability to foresee the next month, week, a day even.
+I am restless and I get bored quite easily; I can no longer stand the idea of staying put in a place for more than a week, let alone settling down for good.
 I wander constantly and I have grown to like the uncertainty that comes with my passion for travel.